odlgroup/odl/odl/contrib/pytorch/README.md

 This package functionality for integrating ODL with [pytorch](http://pytorch.org/).

+All functionality in this subpackage assumes that the ``torch`` module in the ``pytorch`` package has been installed.
+See the [pytorch installation guide](https://github.com/pytorch/pytorch#installation) for further instructions.

 ## Content

 - `OperatorModule` in [`operator.py`](operator.py) wraps an ODL Operator into a pytorch ``Module``.